DataVisualizationExpert/Sales-growth-analysis-using-Excel-/README.md

 The insights generated help identify which accounts, cities and marketing channels are driving the most growth and where there are opportunities for improvement.

-This project was created during my internship with JP Morgan Chase as part of their Microsoft Excel internship program in 2023.
-The skills and knowledge gained in Excel data analysis, visualization and reporting were highly valuable for my studies and future career.
+With this project skills and knowledge gained in Excel data analysis, visualization and reporting were highly valuable for my studies and future career.

 ### In addition to the Excel files, I created a 5-slide PowerPoint presentation to showcase the key findings and recommendations from the analysis: